elastic/apm/specs/agents/log-onboarding.md

 # Log Onboarding

 The Agents will be a critical part of log collection onboarding for their application logs.
-This is primarily accomplished via the `log_ecs_formatting` configuration option, described below.
+This is primarily accomplished via the `log_ecs_reformatting` configuration option, described below.

-In future iterations, the shipping of ECS logs will become more automated by auto-parsing ECS-JSON logs in Filebeat and [automatically shipping log files](https://github.com/elastic/apm/issues/374) that got reformatted via `log_ecs_formatting`.
+In future iterations, the shipping of ECS logs will become more automated by auto-parsing ECS-JSON logs in Filebeat and [automatically shipping log files](https://github.com/elastic/apm/issues/374) that got reformatted via `log_ecs_reformatting`.

-## `log_ecs_formatting` configuration
+## `log_ecs_reformatting` configuration

 Configures the agent to automatically format application logs as ECS-compatible JSON (if possible).